 As organic gardeners, we’ve long known the value of maintaining healthy soil.
 It’s the key to successful growing and the means to avoiding the use of harmful chemical fertilizers and pesticides.
-Keeping our garden soil in top condition by adding plenty of compost and other organic matter, using cover crops and mulch to protect it, and doing all we can to promote healthy microbes, fungi, and other living organisms that promote the restoration of nutrients, goes a long way in assuring successful gardening without environmental harm.
+Keeping our garden soil in top condition by adding plenty of compost and other organic matter, using cover crops and mulch to protect it, and doing all we can to promote healthy microbes, fungi, and other living organisms that promote the restoration of nutrients, goes a long way in ensuring successful gardening without environmental harm.

 Organic gardeners know that soil is alive and must be treated as a living organism.
 Treating it with harmful chemicals and poisons, otherwise known as herbicides and pesticides, takes the life (and therefore the productivity) from the dirt in which our crops grow.